-To decompose the overall rates of convergence into each of the five possible sources of change, we use equations (5) and (6) to compute aggregate TFP and wages in 2004 if the only (prefecture-specific) change between 1995 and 2004 was in the (i) average labor share, (ii) available labor force, (iii) capital wedge, (iv) output wedge, and (v) entry barrier.
+To decompose the overall rates of convergence into each of the five possible sources of change, we use equations (5) and (6) to compute aggregate TFP and wages in 2004 if the only prefecture-specific change between 1995 and 2004 was in: (i) the average labor share; (ii) available labor force; (iii) capital wedge; (iv) output wedge; and (v) entry barrier.
 We then repeat the exercise for the 2004-2008 period.
 The main message from the first two columns of Table 4 is that changes in the entry barrier account for the lion's share of the convergence in aggregate TFP: if the only change between 1995 and 2004 had been the estimated change in the entry barrier, the annual rate of convergence would have been 3.5%, accounting for more than 92% of the overall convergence.
 This reflects the fact that the dispersion in entry barriers fell sharply over time, and more so in areas with low initial TFP and wages.
-We will return to this point in Section 6.
+We will return to this point in Section 5.

 The other factors play a smaller quantitative role in accounting for the convergence in aggregate TFP.
 The second most important factor is the output wedge, accounting for about 26% of the convergence in aggregate TFP.
-This is because the dispersion across prefectures in the output wedge fell and $\tau_y$ increased more in areas where aggregate TFP was low in the first place.
+This is because the dispersion across prefectures in the output wedge fell and τ_y increased more in areas where aggregate TFP was initially low.20

 The findings for wages echo the results for aggregate TFP: the entry barrier emerges as the main explanatory factor for the convergence of wages, accounting for a large fraction of the convergence over the entire 1995-2008 period.
-Changes in the capital wedge and in the technological labor share also contribute to explaining parts of the convergence in wages, although these factors play quantitatively smaller roles than the entry barrier.
-However, note that while changes in the output wedge could explain some of the convergence in aggregate TFP, this factor contributes negatively to the convergence in wages.
+Changes in the capital wedge and in the technological labor share also contribute to explaining parts of the convergence in wages, however these factors play quantitatively smaller roles than the entry barrier.
+Note that while changes in the output wedge could explain some of the convergence in aggregate TFP, this factor contributes negatively to the convergence in wages.
 This reflects the fact that changes in the output wedge have opposite effects on aggregate TFP and wages (cf. Proposition 1).
 Recall from Table 2 that the empirical aggregate TFP and empirical wages are positively correlated, both in levels and in changes.
 Therefore, the output wedge cannot have a positive contribution to observed convergence in TFP without at the same time contributing negatively to observed convergence in wage rates.

 Interestingly, changes in labor supply play only a minor quantitative role in accounting for the convergence in wages and TFP, despite its potential to move wages and aggregate TFP in the same direction (cf. Table 3).
-On net, the growth in private manufacturing employment was slightly larger in prefectures with initially high wages, and this explains why employment changes - which incorporates migration - accounts for a positive albeit small share of the convergence in wages.
-However, the contribution is quantitatively small because private employment increased almost everywhere and not just in the places where wages and TFP were initially high (cf. Figure 2).
+On net, the growth in private manufacturing employment was slightly larger in prefectures with initially high wages.
+This explains why employment changes - which incorporates migration - account for a positive albeit small share of the convergence in wages.